uonafya/jphes-docs/source/introduction.rst

 the level of in-country implementing partners who manage program specific data and forward it to national level where it is aggregated automatically by United States of America Government (USG) program managers.

-Now, the JPHES platform supports both HIV and non-HIV indicator reporting, attribution of the indicators by partners, analysis and visualition of attributed.It provides Apps for maintaining the JPHES hierarchy, programs, user management and data push/pull.
+Now, the JPHES platform supports non-HIV indicator reporting, attribution of the indicators by partners, analysis and visualition of attributed.It has Apps for maintaining the JPHES hierarchy, programs, user management and data push/pull.

-Data for JPHES indicators already captured in the `National DHIS2 <https://hiskenya.org/>`_ is pulled routinely using an *API* based middleware between the two systems.The middleware also allows routine data exchange to *DATIM4U*.
+Data for JPHES indicators already captured in the `National DHIS2 <https://hiskenya.org/>`_ is pulled routinely using an *API* based middleware between the two systems.

 Why JPHES?
 ------------